-This song took The Charlie Daniels Band out of a southern rock music style and into the world of pop music.
-The song was a #1 hit on the Country chart, but also crossed over to the pop chart.
-The song drove the album to a status of multi-platinum, but the band had trouble following up until 1989.
+This song took The Charlie Daniels Band out of a Southern rock music style and into the world of pop music.
+The song was a #1 hit on the Country chart, but also crossed over to the pop chart, climbing to #3 on the Hot 100.
+The song drove the album to sales of over 3 million, but the band had trouble following up until 1989.
 The years after the song was released, The Charlie Daniels Band spent more time on the rock-crossover charts then on the Country chart where they began.

 Aaron - Twin Cities, MN

-This song won the 1979 Grammy for Best Country Performance by a Duo or Group with Vocal.
+This won the 1979 Grammy for Best Country Performance by a Duo or Group with Vocal.

 The Charlie Daniels Band performed this in the 1980 movie Urban Cowboy.
-The scene took plays at Gilley's, which was a real club owned by the country singer Mickey Gilley.
+The scene takes plays at Gilley's, which was a real club owned by the country singer Mickey Gilley.